 Struggling to get interviews?

-Every role teaches you something valuable to employers.
+Every job teaches you something that can be valuable to your future employment.
 Use this guide to identify your transferable skills and confidently present them in your applications and interviews.

 What are transferable skills and why do they matter?

-Transferable skills are abilities that apply across different roles and industries.
-These include both hard and soft skills that you’ve developed through work experience, volunteering, education, or personal projects.
+Transferable skills are abilities that apply across different roles and industries including both hard and soft skills developed through work experience, volunteering, education, or personal projects.

 How to identify your transferable skills